GoogleCloudPlatform/cloud-ops-sandbox/docs/tutorial.md

 In another browser tab, navigate to the GCP GKE Dashboard URL, which takes you to the [Kubernetes Engine **Workloads** page](https://console.cloud.google.com/kubernetes/workload) for the project created by the installer ([documentation](https://cloud.google.com/kubernetes-engine/docs/)).

-### Shop like a hipster!
+### Shop using Online Boutique!

-In a new browser tab, navigate to the Hipster Shop URL, where you can "purchase" everything you need for your hipster lifestyle using a mock credit card number.
+In a new browser tab, navigate to the Online Boutique URL, where you can "purchase" everything you need for your lifestyle using a mock credit card number.

 ### Run the load generator